acrobatic-spork/acrobatic-spork/README.md

 ```sh
 npm tests
 ```
-See "Running below for info on running in various environments"
+See "Running" below for info on running in various environments

 ## Running